 RAND partnered with the city of Pittsburgh to develop the city's first city-wide Resilience Strategy.
 Known as OnePGH, it's a comprehensive plan to address the current and future challenges that confront the city and its residents.

 The Pittsburgh Metropolitan Region faces major challenges in managing its water resources, and lacks key information about climate change and future vulnerability.
 A framework is needed to evaluate options and identify cost-effective solutions.

 Maintaining safe and reliable water supplies depends on timely investments in water treatment, storage, and delivery infrastructure.
-RAND undertook a project for the EPA to determine the utility of Robust Decision Making (RDM) methods for evaluating the agency's needs and priorities under the National Water Program.
+RAND undertook a project for the EPA to determine the utility of Robust Decision Making (RDM) methods for evaluating the agency's needs and priorities.